UoB-HPC/SimEng/_sources/user/running_simeng.rst.txt

         <simeng_install_directory>/bin/simeng <config file> <binary>

 If no arguments are passed to SimEng, default options are used.
 The default configuration file is tuned to a ThunderX2 processor.
-The default program binary is defined in ``SimEng/src/include/simeng/CoreInstance.hh`` under the ``hex[]`` array which contains a set of raw instructions in a hexadecimal format.
+The default program is a binary compiled to AArch64 found at ``SimEng/SimEngDefaultProgram``.
+This prints a welcome message to the console.

 Whilst a configuration file can be specified without a program (will use default program), a specified program must be accompanied by a configuration file.